 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-Question: Leo, I recently purchased an Asus VivaTab tablet running full Windows 8.1 (not Windows RT) and I’ve tried just about everything to connect my Windows XP, SP3 to the tablet.
-Both computers are set to use the same work group name, namely MS Home but the tablet asks for a password when I’m setting up the home network.
-To my knowledge, Windows XP does not issue network passwords.
+Question: Leo, I recently purchased an Asus tablet running Windows, and I’ve tried just about everything to connect my other Windows machine to the tablet.
+Both computers are set to use the same workgroup name, namely MS Home, but the tablet asks for a password when I’m setting up the home network.
 Can you help?

 Networking is hard.
-This is something that can be tricky to get set up and get working.
-And yes, to be clear, it’s way trickier than it needs to be.
-I’ve written a couple of articles basically just venting about that in the past.
+It can be tricky to get set up and get working.
+And yes, to be clear, it’s much trickier than it needs to be.
+I’ve written a couple of articles venting about that in the past.

 The good news is that I think we can get it to work.